 It would be best to go for a rougher and more textured laminate to reduce the chance of slipping.
 Additionally, you need to buy nose stripping in the color of your preference.

-Allow Laminate To Adapt to Room Temperature
+Allow Laminate to Adapt to Room Temperature

 Acclimating your flooring is the next step after choosing the perfect look and feel.
 To do this, unwrap the laminate boxes and arrange the pieces in a lattice pattern.
 This enables air to pass through, allowing the laminate to adapt to the humidity and temperature of your home.